wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 (...)
 ```
-- `ActionsController` allow to execute predefined actions in Bobcat.
-Some of them (as login action) are already delivered with Bobcat but they can be also developed by users.
+- `ActionsController` allows to execute predefined actions in Bobcat.
+Some of them (such as the login action) are already delivered with Bobcat but they can be also developed by users.

-### Create test page
+### Creating the test page

-We have to make sure that page we want to test exists in AEM instance.
-First step is prepare its definition.
-We create file in `test/resources` folder and we name it ``pageTest.xml`
+We have to make sure that the page we want to test exists in the AEM instance.
+The first step is preparing its definition.
+We create a file in `test/resources` folder and we name it ``pageTest.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>